omajez/Hack-and-Heal/README.md

   generate_rand_marker(gmap, lat_min, lat_max, long_min, long_max, color="grey", title=None, label=None)
     Generates a random marker within a predefined square that must not be rotated.
 The marker represents a person.
 Returns the coords of the random marker in this format: (latitude, longitude)

+  def generate_gmap_sim_square(user, length, height, user_color="grey", user_label="You")
+    Creates a GoogleMapPlotter object and generates a random square for the simulation.
+The coordinates of the user will always be inside the simulatoin square.
+    params:
+    user -> Coordinates of the user in latitude and longitude length -> Length of the square in KM height -> Height of the square in KM user_color -> Color of the user's marker user_label -> Label to be displayed for the user's marker returns a tuple containing the center of the square, coordinates of the bottom left corner square (because it has the minimum latitude and longitude) and the coordinates of the top right corner of the square (because it has the maximum latitude and longitude)

 helper_functions.py functions: